Simple Steps Can Help You Heat Your Home Safely and Prevent Frozen Pipes

 Prevent Frozen Pipes

-- Open cabinet doors below sinks to keep warm air circulating around pipes.
+• Open cabinet doors below sinks to let warm air circulate around pipes.

 What to Do if You Identify a Frozen Pipe

-- Apply gradual heat to the section of frozen pipe.
-This can be done by wrapping the pipes in bath towels or using a space heater to heat the area where the pipes are located.
-Keep applying heat until water pressure is restored and water flows through freely.
-Never apply direct heat to the pipe.
+• Apply gradual heat to the section of frozen pipe.
+This can be done by wrapping the pipes in bath towels or using a space heater to heat up the area where the pipes are located.
+Keep applying heat until the water pressure is restored and the water flows through freely.
+Never apply direct heat to the affected area.